simantkhadka/Automotive-CAN-Bus-Diagnostic-Tool/README.md

 LED Status Indicators — Green LED for successful CAN initialization, blue LED for message activity.

-Cross-Platform Connectivity — Works via USB or Bluetooth for integration with laptops, mobile devices, and diagnostic platforms.
+Cross-Platform Connectivity — Works via USB, WIFI Bluetooth for integration with laptops, mobile devices, and diagnostic platforms.

 Open and Extensible — Modular codebase designed for easy customization and feature expansion.